whoisryosuke/r3f-next-starter/README.md

 1. Install dependencies: `yarn`
 1. Run the development server: `yarn dev`
 1. See the site here 👀: http://localhost:3000/

+### Upgrading to latest

+1. `yarn upgrade-interactive --latest`

+> Please note that when you update a major version, you should check the dependency's documentation to see if there are any necessary changes to make to app or dependency API.

 ## How to use